By HWM

 Harlem World Magazine: Can you share with us your early influences in sports and how they shaped your aspirations towards a career in sports medicine?
 What motivated your transition from aspiring sports medicine professional to working in property management?
 Was there a particular moment or experience that solidified your decision?

 Tiffany Wright: As a teenager, I met a producer by the name of Ted Lewis who worked at CBS Sports.
 He showed me that there were people behind the scenes making the on-field performance happen and a reality for many.
 Enjoying biology lent itself to bridging the gap into something that I loved, athletic training.
-I was able to really learn the ropes of this field from XX and enjoyed it for XX years.
+I was able to really learn the ropes of this field from my mentor Ted Louis a producer from CBS Sports and enjoyed it for a decade.

 My transition came by accident as I didn’t know that Property Management was a career field.
 I started out as a temp during winter break.
 During that time, I met and moved in my first family.
 The family consisted of a newly single mother and her 3-year-old child.
 To hear their story about starting over after leaving the West Coast and being able to help them start a new life in New Jersey was a game changer.